Environmental Fellows Program

 Xiuhtezcatl Martinez - DePauw's Earth Week Keynote

 Xiuhtezcatl Martinez spoke at DePauw on Tuesday, April 18 in Peeler Auditorium.
 Martinez is a 16 year-old indigenous climate activist, hip-hop artist, and powerful voice on the front lines of a global youth-led environmental movement.
-This event is free and open to the public.

 Delta Gamma Foundation Lecture by Pashon Murray